mujkanovic01/pocketpoint/README.md

-# pocketpoint
+# pocketpoint-fe
-Web app that provides live scoring and results for cue sports
+Frontend for web app that provides live scoring and results for cue sports